emedema/fallr/README.md

 how to properly create this file).
 You should also update the secret key as it is public on git.

 This should be enough to get basic functionality.

+## Mail
+This project uses the amazon SES mailing service to send reset emails to the clients.